You may wanna watch

 I was surprised to see those horse statues from far.
 Got it?
 Far back behind on the photo.
 It’s one of the big property developers in Indonesia, Ciputra.
 They do the development in Hanoi city, too.
 Wow…

 The friendly staffs from Hanoi Romance Hotel assisted us to our room.
 Two thumbs for their services.
-Though we stayed there by accident, I am pleased to write my thought and personal rating about Hanoi Romance Hotel which I will post on the review section soon. :)OUR FIRST MEAL
+Though we stayed there by accident, it didn’t turn to be a bad experience at all.

 THINGS TO NOTE: